Egor Shuppe: Early years

-1977-1987 Egor studied in school No. 171 in a specialised class under the patronage of the Chemical faculty of the Moscow State University named after M.V.
+From 1977 to 1987 Shuppe studied in school No. 171 in a specialized class under the patronage of the Chemical faculty of the Moscow State University named after M.V.
 Lomonosov.
 He studied chemistry and biology.

-In 1984, Egor became the winner of the Moscow City Chemistry Olympiad.
+In 1984 Shuppe became the winner of the Moscow City Chemistry Olympiad.

-Between 1987- 1989, Egor studied biologically active compounds at the department of Chemistry and Technology, the Institute of Fine Chemical Technologies (in 2015 it merged with the Moscow State University of information technologies, radio-technics and electronics (MIREA, MGUPI) and renamed the Moscow Technological University).
+Between 1987 and 1989, he studied biologically active compounds at the department of Chemistry and Technology, the Institute of Fine Chemical Technologies (in 2015 it merged with the Moscow State University of information technologies, radio-technics and electronics (MIREA, MGUPI) and renamed the Moscow Technological University).

-From the late ‘80s, Egor Shuppe began demonstrating an interest in computers, genetics, and IT; participated in the import of the first personal computers into the USSR and later, in Russia, created the first computer department in the Institute of General Genetics named after N.I.
+From the late 1980s Shuppe began demonstrating an interest in computers, genetics, and IT; participated in the import of the first personal computers into the USSR and later, in Russia, created the first computer department in the Institute of General Genetics named after N.I.
 Vavilov.

-During 1991-1992 he worked as the deputy to the Commercial Director of the first Russian art place, Centre of Modern Art on Yakimanka, founded in 1990 by art specialist Leonid Bazhanov.
+During 1991 to 1992 he worked as the deputy to the Commercial Director of the first Russian art place, Centre of Modern Art on Yakimanka, founded in 1990 by art specialist Leonid Bazhanov.

-In 1991-1996 he became the vice president of the Trading House «Negotiant» and head of the «Magnat» holding, involved in various business projects including agriculture, creation of automobile distribution chains, design and implementation of a chain of petrol stations, etc.
+From 1991 to 1996 he became the vice president of the Trading House «Negotiant» and head of the «Magnat» holding, involved in various business projects including agriculture, creation of automobile distribution chains, design and implementation of a chain of petrol stations, etc.

 Cityline

-In 1996, together with Emelian Zakharov and Rafael Filinov, Egor founded the company Cityline, which became the first and largest private internet provider in Russia.
+In 1996 together with Emelian Zakharov and Rafael Filinov, Shuppe founded the company Cityline, which became the first and largest private internet provider in Russia.
 In 1997 Damian Kudryavtsev joined the team and later in 1999, Dmitry Bosov and Maxim Barsky.
-Egor Shuppe was one of the main shareholders and President of the company.
+Shuppe was one of the main shareholders and President of the company.

 In 1996 the overall amount of Internet users in Russia was only 60,000, the Russian segment of the Internet consisting of only a few websites.
 In order to attract new users and increase the revenues per user (at that time access to the Internet was on a time payment basis), Cityline made a strategic decision to invest in the creation of free Russian content.
 That was when the company NetSkate, a production centre for new Russian online media, was established.

 For the development of NetSkate projects, Anton Nossik came to Russia from Israel and Artemy Lebedev – from the USA.
 The design Art.
 Lebedev Studio and Lenta.ru started in NetSkate.

 Among the most popular NetSkate projects were: «The Evening Internet» by Anton Nosik, «Locomotive-news» by Alexander Gagin, «Hayloft» by Sergey Kuznetsov, «Anecdotes from Russia» by Dmitry Verner, etc.

 Cityline was acquired in 2001 by Golden Telecom.
 At that point it had over 150,000 clients.